berkerpeksag/astor/docs/index.rst

 There is currently one command-line utility::

-    python -m astor.rtrip [readonly] [<srcdir>]
+    python -m astor.rtrip [readonly] [<source>]

 This utility tests round-tripping of Python source to AST and back to source.

     .. versionadded:: 0.6

 If readonly is specified, then the source will be tested, but no files will be written.

-If srcdir is not specified, the standard library will be used.
+if the source is specified to be "stdin" (without quotes) then any source entered at the command line will be compiled into an AST, converted back to text, and then compiled to an AST again, and the results will be displayed to stdout.

-This will create a mirror directory named tmp_rtrip and will recursively round-trip all the Python source from the srcdir into the tmp_rtrip dir, after compiling it and then reconstituting it through code_gen.to_source.
+If neither readonly nor stdin is specified, then rtrip will create a mirror directory named tmp_rtrip and will recursively round-trip all the Python source from the source into the tmp_rtrip dir, after compiling it and then reconstituting it through code_gen.to_source.

+If the source is not specified, the entire Python library will be used.

 The purpose of rtrip is to place Python code into a canonical form.